finnbuga/git-shortcuts/README.md

 You'll then get access to the commands bellow.

-*Note: Some of these are specific to the project I'm working on, like the `APL-` branch suffix.
+*Note: Some of these are specific to the project I'm working on, like the `feature/APL-` branch prefix.
 Feel free to adapt it to your own needs.*

 ## Commands